dotnet/runtime/docs/design/specs/Memory-model.md

 Managed references are always aligned to their size on the given platform and accesses are atomic.

-The following methods perform atomic memory accesses regardless of the platform.
+The following methods perform atomic memory accesses regardless of the platform when the location of the variable is managed by the runtime.
 - `System.Threading.Interlocked` methods
 - `System.Threading.Volatile` methods